acsdeveloper/agile-cyber-solutions-gateway-koyn-for-woocommerce/readme.txt

 == Installation ==

-1. Upload the `koyn-woocommerce-gateway` folder to the `/wp-content/plugins/` directory.
+1. Upload the `agile-cyber-solutions-gateway-koyn-for-woocommerce` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to **WooCommerce > Settings > Payments** and manage **Koyn**.
 4. Enable the gateway and enter your API credentials.